@dundermifflin.com

 With the Internal domains feature, you can tailor your analytics to reflect these unique relationships, ensuring that your email statistics accurately reflect your specific workflows.

+Go to Settings > Metrics Adjustments and go to the Internal domains section.
 There, you’ll find a list of domains that are being considered as internal.
 The domains from the mailboxes you’re tracking are added by default, and cannot be removed.
+To add more domains to this list, simply type them into the input field.

 icon next to the domain in question.